mckinsey/vizro/vizro-core/docs/pages/user-guides/actions.md

-# How to use Actions
+# How to use actions

 This guide shows you how to use actions, a concept that is similar, but not identical, to [callbacks](https://dash.plotly.com/basic-callbacks) in `Dash`.
 Many components of a dashboard (e.g. [`Graph`][vizro.models.Graph] or [`Button`][vizro.models.Button]) have an optional `actions` argument, where you can enter the [`Action`][vizro.models.Action] model.